-'Yeah I know, but's it just hard.
+'Yeah I know,’ he sighed, although deep down I knew he didn’t really mean it, ‘but's it just hard.
 I thought being back would make things easier to move on, but there are just memories everywhere.'

 I knew how Harry felt and I didn't have anything to say to comfort him.
 It was hard for everyone and I knew how much harder it would be for Harry.
 He took everything very personally and the guilt was weighing heavily on him.
 Ginny took Harry's hard and gave it a comforting squeeze.
 Harry smiled back at her, some of the turmoil and pain leaving his face as he looked at her.
 Again I felt like I was intruding, so I took a small step back and watched as various other students started to leave the great hall and head to the first classes of the year.

 The first years were streaming out in large crowds, not wanting to be alone, clearly afraid of getting lost in the huge castle on their first day.
 I smiled and said hello to a few people as they went past until my eyes locked with none other than Draco Malfoy's.
 Ours eyes connected for a moment and unlike the day before, he didn't look away.